Robot end effector

-In robotics, an end effector is the device at the end of a robotic arm, designed to interact with the environment.
+An end effector or tool head is the device at the end of a robotic arm, designed to interact with the environment.
 The exact nature of this device depends on the application of the robot.

 In the strict definition, which originates from serial robotic manipulators, the end effector means the last link (or end) of the robot.
 At this endpoint, the tools are attached.
 In a wider sense, an end effector can be seen as the part of a robot that interacts with the work environment.
 This does not refer to the wheels of a mobile robot or the feet of a humanoid robot, which are not end effectors but rather part of a robot's mobility.

 End effectors may consist of a gripper or a tool.

+Grippers

+Categories

 When referring to robotic prehension there are four general categories of robot grippers: